ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/gh-cli/README.md

 * Rewriting an existing extension in Node.JS.
 For example [crguezl/gh-clone-org](https://github.com/crguezl/gh-clone-org) See an example of how to write a gh extension in Node.JS in [crguezl/gh-submodule-add](https://github.com/crguezl/gh-submodule-add)

+**Instructions about the  delivery**:

+Create a repo for your extension in a repo `ULL-MII-SYTWS-2122/gh-my-extension-name`  inside the classroom organization `ULL-MII-SYTWS-2122`.
+Add that repo as a `git submodule` to the repo associated to this lab assignment.
+Just leave the link to the assignment and extensions repos in the campus virtual

 ## References

 * [Apuntes de gh]({{site.baseurl}}/tema1-introduccion/gh.html)